Rule 27. Depositions to Perpetuate Testimony

 (3) Order and Examination.
-If the court is satisfied that the perpetuation of the testimony may prevent a failure or delay of justice, it shall make an order designating or describing the persons whose depositions may be taken and specifying the subject matter of the examination and whether the depositions shall be taken upon oral examination or written interrogatories.
-An order appointing an attorney under subdivision (a)(2) to represent the absent expected adverse party and to cross-examine the proposed witness shall set the attorney’s compensation including expenses.
-The compensation so set shall be paid by the petitioner prior to the appearance of the appointed attorney at the examination.
-The depositions may then be taken in accordance with these rules; and the court may make orders of the character provided for by Rules 34 and 35.
-For the purpose of applying these rules to depositions for perpetuating testimony, each reference therein to the court in which the action is pending shall be deemed to refer to the court in which the petition for such deposition was filed.
+If satisfied that perpetuating the testimony may prevent a failure or delay of justice, the court must issue an order that designates or describes the persons whose depositions may be taken, specifies the subject matter of the examinations, and states whether the depositions will be taken orally or by written interrogatories.
+The depositions may then be taken under these rules, and the court may issue orders like those authorized by Rules 34 and 35.
+A reference in these rules to the court where an action is pending means, for purposes of this rule, the court where the petition for the deposition was filed.

 (4) Using the Deposition.
 A deposition to perpetuate testimony may be used in Nevada under Rule 32(a) in any later-filed action involving the same subject matter if the deposition either was taken under these rules or, although not so taken, would be admissible under Nevada law of evidence.